You thought the pandemic killed fast fashion? Not even close

 Zara launches 10,000 new products every year; Shein drops 6,000 new items a day and allyLikes drops 500 a week.
 Both of these brands sell products that cost between $8 and $30, which is between 30% and 50% less than Zara and H&M, according to analysts.
 The Economist says Shein crunches data to determine what fashion trends are bubbling up, then leverages a network of factories to make small batches of products.
 If the item sells well, the company instantly makes more.
 Shein has more than 3,000 suppliers in China, and “has a reputation for having strong relationships with its suppliers, which tend to be small and mid-sized factories,” says Sucharita Kodali, principal analyst at Forrester, who specializes in retail.
 “Many retailers cancelled orders during the pandemic, but Shein paid suppliers for what they made.”

-Unlike the original European fast fashion brands, Shein and allyLikes operate entirely digitally, which means they’re not weighed down by brick and mortar stores.
+Unlike the original European fast fashion brands, Shein and allyLikes operate entirely digitally, which means they’re not weighed down by brick-and-mortar stores.
 This allowed Shein to thrive during the pandemic, while H&M and Zara suffered financial losses when foot traffic slowed or stopped entirely.
 At the same time, Shein has been smart about taking advantage of social media to sell products.
 It has more than 250 million followers across Instagram, TikTok, and other social platforms, and has brought on dozens of influencers who are famous for unboxing “hauls” of Shein outfits.
-And this year, Shein will debut a design competition show that will stream on its social platforms and be judged by a star-studded cast, including Christian Siriano, Jenny Lyons, and Khloe Kardashian.
+And this year, Shein will debut a design competition show that will stream on its social platforms and be judged by a star-studded cast, including Christian Siriano, Jenny Lyons, and Khloé Kardashian.

 Greenwashing and Gen Z

 Over the past decade, H&M and Zara have made an effort to appear more eco-friendly by releasing reports about how they’re using more sustainable fabrics and manufacturing processes.
 Some experts believe that these brands were responding to growing consumer awareness about how unsustainable the fashion industry has become.
-“Consumers—particularly young consumers—appear to be more savvy about the environmental impact of fashion,” says Veronica Bates Kassatly, an independent analyst who recently wrote the report The Great Greenwashing Machine for British sustainability consulting firm Eco-Age.
-“These fast fashion brands felt pressure to respond to them.”
+“Consumers—particularly young consumers—appear to be more savvy about the environmental impact of fashion,” says Veronica Bates-Kassatly, an independent analyst who recently wrote the report The Great Greenwashing Machine for British sustainability consulting firm Eco-Age.
+“These fast fashion brands felt pressure to respond to them,” she says.

 Kassatly points out that Shein also talks about shifting to more sustainable materials like recycled polyester and organic cotton, but it’s unclear how sustainable the products actually are.
 Ultimately, she says it’s hard for the average person to parse through a brand’s environmental claims because they’re rarely verified by an independent third party.
 H&M, Zara, Shein, and allyLikes did not respond to a request for comment by the time of publication.